openmole/miniclust/demo/README.md

 # Get the status of the job
 ./status.sh

-# Get the result of job
+# Get the result of the job
 ./result.sh
 ```